Melvin42/Darkly/Scrapping/Resources/Readme.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 33.57 seconds
 ```
+Usualy, a bot will check for robots.txt before reference/navigate on website.

 We can see on port 80 many intels, but one of them is more interesting: .hidden
 following this URL we find a lot of links, with a README file in each folder. we will need to check every file in every folder, so we will use scrapping (recursive) to be able to read every README file.

 ```bash